Tag: Sweden

 What To Do When Your Husband, Wife or Partner Refuses to Go to Couples Counselling

-Relationship counselling starts too late for most couples and when one of the partners decides they need help, it’s not unusual for the spouse to be resistant.
-So what can you do if your partner won’t attend couples therapy?
+Relationship counselling starts too late for most couples and when one of the partners decides they need help, it’s not unusual for the spouse to be resistant to couples counselling.
+So what can you do if your partner won’t attend therapy?

 People often delay relationship counselling out of embarrassment or to avoid cost.
 Some partners will refuse as part of the power-play that is occurring in the relationship.
-As an English-speaking couples counsellor working in Sweden I find that couples therapy isn’t always the answer to saving a marriage or other relationship.
+As an English-speaking couples counsellor working in Sweden I found that couples therapy wasn’t always the answer to saving a marriage or other relationship.
 There are alternatives for dealing with conflict in relationships when couples counselling is not an option.

 1. Find an English-Speaking Therapist and Access Your Own Support